Growing Zones: 3-8 outdoors(hardy down to -30℉) 3-8 outdoors

 Planting & Care

-Watering: During its formative years, your maple will require weekly watering of at least 1½ inches of water.
-Even as it matures, your tree will still need plenty of water during the summer months.
-Be sure to water correctly, light green leaves are a sign of over-watering, while drooping leaves signify both over-watering and under-watering.
+2. Watering: During its formative years, your Maple will require weekly watering, and as it matures, your tree will still need plenty of water during the summer months.
+Be sure to water correctly - light green leaves are a sign of over-watering, while drooping leaves signify both over-watering and under-watering.

-Fertilization: During the first growing season, use only slow-release fertilizer tablets on your new maple.
-Refrain from using stronger fertilization methods until your tree becomes more established.
-Any 10-10-10 fertilizer, such as Miracle Grow will be suitable.
+3. Fertilizing: During the first growing season, use only slow-release fertilizer tablets on your new maple.
+Any 10-10-10 fertilizer will be suitable.
 Fertilize your maple twice a month when it is coming out of dormancy and once a month during the summer.
 Discontinue before the tree returns to its dormant state.

-Pruning: Since maple trees bleed sap when their branches are cut, the best time to prune is when the leaves have fully matured.
+4. Pruning: Prune when the leaves have fully matured.
 At this time, there will be less sap.
 Remove all dead or dying branches.
 Do this before you start cutting live branches; it will give you a better idea of what your tree looks like and how many of the live branches you’re going to need to cut.
 Decide which branches you’re going to cut before you start cutting.
 Look for large branches growing at narrow angles to the main trunk, branches that are rubbing others or branches that are growing inwards and crossing others.
-Remove the larger branches.
-To do this, make the first cut all the way through the branch, at least a foot from the main tree trunk.
-Use two cuts; the first should begin underneath the branch and go upwards, with the second starting on the top and going down to meet the first.
-With the weight gone, you can finish cutting the remainder of the branch without struggling with the extra length of the branch.

 Most items ship the next business day unless otherwise noted